coco-serverless/coco-serverless/README.md

 In order to enable the CoCo-Hybrid mode, the following configuration steps need to be taken:

-Our customised nydus-snapshotter binary, linux Kernel and VM initrd image.
+Our customised nydus-snapshotter binary, linux Kernel and VM initrd image are necessary.
 These can be installed using the following command:

 ```bash
 inv hybrid.install-cc-hybrid-deps